 Now, let’s look under the hood of both these mattresses and see exactly what’s going on inside:

 With the Nectar, you get a gel memory foam cover that’s slow-moving, pressure-relieving, and heat-dissipating.
-Under that is hi-core memory foam, which is firmer than the top memory foam layer.
+Under that is a transition layer, which is firmer than the top memory foam layer.
 Not only does this offer supple support but it also acts as a transition layer, keeping you from bottoming out.

 Below the quilted cover of the DreamCloud, there’s gel-infused memory foam; as with the Nectar, this comfort layer is soft and cooling.
 Under that, a layer of transition foam prevents too much sinking.